 DSM was planning a new ammonium sulfate crystallization plant.
 Waste heat was available from the nearby Caprolactam plant.
 Waste heat from this plant needed to be upgraded to a usable temperature by using Mechanical Vapor Recompression (MVR) heat pump technology.

-The challenge was to generate subatmospheric steam at this large scale.
-Bronswerk Heat Transfer designed and supplied falling film evaporators that made it possible to capture the waste heat in steam and upgrade to usable temperature level for use in the ammonium sulfate crystallization.
+The challenge was to generate sub-atmospheric steam on this large scale, while minimizing the temperature and pressure loss of this generated steam flow.
+We designed and supplied falling film evaporators that made it possible to capture the waste heat in steam and upgrade to a usable temperature level for use in the ammonium sulfate crystallization.

 In order to apply a vapor recompression the waste heat of the Caprolactam process is Sulfuric acid that can be cooled from 110°C to 90°C. With this waste heat the customer wants to generate 0.58 bar(a) steam.
 Classically this would be done in Kettle Type Steam Generators, however in these vacuum conditions the liquid level will suppress the boiling.
 This leads to very low heat transfer coefficient and large surface area required, making the project impossible to execute.